 The Spring Festival Show is a televised Chinese variety show that happens the night before Chinese New Year.
 As one of the most popular televised variety shows in the world, the gala garners over 700 million views during its broadcasts.
 Families gather together for dinner and a laugh.

 Without a doubt, the New Year Gala is a core event during the night’s activities.

 Spring Festival couplets, also called “door pairs”, “spring stickers”, or “pairs”, is a unique form of Chinese literature.
 It communicates good wishes with concise and ingenious texts.
 Whether it be the city or in the countryside, every household would select a pair of red spring couplets to paste on the door, to bid farewell to the old and welcome the new.

 Spring Festival couplets originated from Tao Fu (a rectangular peach board hanging on both sides of the gate in the Zhou Dynasty).
 It is generally put up before Da Nian Chu Yi, so that the New Year can be properly greeted.

 3. Turn Your Lights On!

 As noted, the color red, the specific dishes, and other noted customs are all part of the notion of welcoming the good and keeping away the bad.
-In line with such thinking, it is also custom to turn on all the lights in one’s home on New Year’s Eve.
+In line with such thinking, one of the most superstitious Chinese New Year facts is to turn on all the lights in one’s home on New Year’s Eve.

 I still remember days when firecrackers were allowed in the city.
 Us kids would run around with new jackets and fluffy pants, lighting the streets up in a frenzy.